 Step 5: Apply the Finish

 And now for the last step!
-My favorite matte sealer is this matte polyurethane sealer.
+My favorite matte sealer is a matte polyurethane sealer.
 I have used it on so many pieces like mudroom built-ins, our kitchen table, pull-out drawers in kitchen cabinets, a square coffee table, and shoe storage drawers.

 After applying this finish, you will have a beautiful matte black paint finish on your newly painted dresser.
 It will give you a beautiful, black Pottery Barn-like finish to your dresser.